Mobile Drug Testing

 Protecting the community

-From 2010 to 2016, 403 people died on our roads in crashes involving motorists with at least one of three illicit drugs - cannabis, methamphetamine (including speed and ice) or ecstasy - in their system.
+From 2010 to 2017, 484 people died on our roads in crashes involving motorists with at least one of three illicit drugs - cannabis, methamphetamine (including speed and ice) or ecstasy - in their system.
+From 1 July 2018, MDT now detects drivers who have recently used four common illegal drugs: ecstasy, cannabis, cocaine and methamphetamine (including speed and ice).

 Taking illegal drugs before driving puts you at greater risk of injuring or killing yourself, your friends or other innocent people.
 NSW Police are doing their job to keep you, your family and everyone else on our roads safe by carrying out MDT operations.